We're the FE Institution of the Year!

 I've applied — what happens next?

-There is no formal application process for this course and potential candidates will be asked to complete the register of interest.
-The register is currently on hold while we forecast when the next course will run.
+There is no formal application process for this course and the register is currently on hold while we forecast when the next course will run.

-Once the register reopens, a link will be available on this webpage and those who register will be invited to attend an information session at a later date.
+Once the register reopens those who register will be invited to attend an information session at a later date.

 After this session candidates who meet the entry requirements will be asked to complete the official College online enrolment, pay a £500 deposit and confirm their mentor.